kfl/mini-benchmark-game/README.md

 Build and run benchmarks
 ------------------------

-There is a `Makefile` that build the various binaries and runs `hyperfine`, run the benchmarks with:
+There is a `Makefile` that builds the various binaries and runs `hyperfine`, run the benchmarks with:

     make bench